 Seek DDU advice if you need to write a report or give evidence as an expert witness.

-This guidance was correct at publication 18/01/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 18/01/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.